adarestart/expense/backend/README.md

-# Getting Started with Create React App
+# Getting Started with Django Backend
 ## Running Backend

 In the project directory, you can run: